Skip to content

 Why this matters for you

-India has over 6 crore small businesses, most of which do not formally track profit margins.
-A sweet shop owner who charges ₹40 for mithai costing ₹28 to make might think they have a 42% margin - but when rent, staff, electricity, and wastage are included, the true net margin may be under 5%.
-Knowing your actual margin is the difference between a thriving business and working hard for nothing.
+India has over 6 crore small businesses, and the majority do not formally track profit margins by product.
+A sweet shop owner who charges ₹40 for mithai costing ₹28 in ingredients might believe they have a 30% margin - but when rent, staff wages, electricity, gas, packaging, and wastage are included, the true net margin may be 5% or less.
+Knowing the real number is the difference between a thriving business and years of hard work for minimal return.

 Related Calculators